Micra: The World’s Smallest Non-Surgically Implanted Pacemaker

 This new technology is not only a clinical advance.
 We must not forget the psychological impact upon patients who must undergo surgery to implant a pacemaker.

-- This device is applied in a simple way that doesn’t leave any scars.
+- Applying the device is simple and doesn’t leave any scars.
 If there are any problems, it can be simply “reinstalled.”

-- According to experts, the Micra is completely stable once installed.
+- According to experts, the Micra is completely stable.
 Unlike traditional pacemakers, it does not damage heart tissue in any way.

 - This is an advance in heart disease treatment which provides doctors and patients a solution that is both simple and safe.